maxxgor79/Assembler/README.md

 saveRkm <text1>...<textN> save compiled data into <rkm> format (for microsha) .saveRkm <text1>...<textN> save compiled data into <rkm> format (for microsha)

+resource <path1>...<pathN> insert binary data from a file into compiled file defres <path1>...<pathN> insert binary data from a file into compiled file

 label: .equ <address>
 label: equ <address>

+image <path1>...<pathN> insert a image data from a file into the compiled file, if it is nesessary, converts to monochrome format img <path1>...<pathN> insert a image data from a file into the compiled file, if it is nesessary, converts to monochrome format

 Supports number formats: